SModelS/smodels/docs/manual/source/Decomposition.rst

 .. _lifetimeWeight:

-Within SModelS all the decays are assumed to be prompt and the last BSM particle appearing in the cascade decay decay is assumed to be stable (in detector scales).
+Within SModelS all the decays are assumed to be prompt and the last BSM particle appearing in the cascade decay is assumed to be stable (in detector scales).
 However, if a given BSM particle has a small (non-zero) width, its decay should not be considered prompt.
 Furthermore, it might have a non-negligible probability of decaying outside the detector.